sensu/sensu-docs-legacy/source/docs/0.12/adding_a_check.md

     C:\opt\sensu\plugins\check-disk-windows.rb

-## Create the check definition on the Sensu server
+## Create the check definition on the Sensu server {#create-the-check-definition-on-the-sensu-server}

 Create this file on the Sensu server:
 `/etc/sensu/conf.d/check_disk-windows.json`.